About the Foundation

 R. Cary McNair, Jr.

-Cary McNair serves as President of the McNair Medical Institute, which focuses on life science developments and on recruiting McNair Scholars for the Texas Medical Center, where they serve as endowed researchers at Baylor College of Medicine, MD Anderson Cancer Center and the Texas Children’s Hospital.
+Cary McNair serves as Chairman and CEO of the McNair Medical Institute, which focuses on life science developments and recruiting McNair Scholars for the Texas Medical Center, where they serve as endowed researchers at Baylor College of Medicine, MD Anderson Cancer Center, Texas Children’s Hospital, Rice University and UTHealth-Houston.

 Also, Mr. McNair is responsible for the corporate strategy that guides the business operations and investment portfolio at McNair Interests in addition to directing the company’s acquisition and development of high-yield assets.
 His entrepreneurial background includes: petrochemical transportation management, commercial real estate brokerage, energy project development in the United States, Mexico and Brazil and independent film production.

 McNair earned his Master of Business Administration degree from the Cox School of Business at Southern Methodist University in Dallas and his Bachelor of Business Administration degree from The University of Texas at Austin.
-He is currently on the on the board of directors of Glysens, Inc., ColubrisMX, Inc., XCath, Inc. and Invectys S.A. in Paris, France.
-He has previously served as a Director of Xeris Pharmaceuticals, Inc., Goodwill Industries of Houston, and the University of Texas Houston Health Science Center development board.
+He is chairman of the board of Invectys Inc. and director of EndoQuest Robotics Inc. and XCath Inc. He has previously served as a Director of Xeris Pharmaceuticals, Inc. and Goodwill Industries of Houston.

 Medical Director, McNair Medical Institute